Drop Your Own Drip (DYOD)

 Drop Your Own Drip is a water conservation campaign that aims to educate students about their personal water consumption and motivate them to change their everyday behaviors to reduce their use.
 This is done through the release of monthly mock water statements, as well as a campus-wide competition between college apartment buildings.
 Prizes to the college apartments that reduce the greatest percentage per capita by the end of the competition include a spring quarter block party for the winning apartment buildings, with food, music, and giveaways!

-We are currently looking for a campaign coordinator to take on DYOD starting in Winter 2015.
-Please email firstname.lastname@example.org if you are interested!
+We are currently looking for a campaign coordinator to take on DYOD.
+Please email email@example.com if you are interested!

-Our campaign receives funding from the UCSC Carbon Fund and the Campus Sustainability Council.
+Our campaign received funding from the UCSC Carbon Fund and the Campus Sustainability Council.

 Spring of 2012 was the first year of the campaign.
 DYOD started out as a student-led class in the Education for Sustainable Living Program.
 With its inital success, the project founders looked for a more permanent home for DYOD.
 They took it to here to the Student Environmental Center and it was adopted officially as a campaign in May of 2012.